IsaacBell/Algorithms/reference/numerical/_notes.md

 a * m + b * n = gcd(a, b) for some integer m and n, they can be negative or zero.

+# Kth order statistic in O(n)

+Given an array A of size N and a number K. The challenge is to find K-th largest number in the array, i.e., K-th order statistic.

+The basic idea - to use the idea of quick sort algorithm.

+This is implemented in the C++ standard.

+template <class T> nth_element(std::vector<T> a, unsigned n, unsigned k)